pouyabey/enterprise-active-directory-helpdesk-lab/README.md

 ---

-## 3. Downloaded Windows 10/11 ISO
+## 3. Prepared for Windows Client VM

-I also downloaded a Windows 10/11 ISO to create a client workstation.
-This client machine will later be joined to the domain and used to test domain login and shared folder access.
+A Windows 11 client VM will be created in the next phase of this lab.
+The client machine will be joined to the `pouyabey.local` domain and used to test domain login and shared folder access.

-**Screenshot to add:**

-`/screenshots/03-windows-client-iso.png`

-Suggested screenshot: Windows 10/11 ISO file or VM setup screen showing the ISO selected.
+Status: Planned for next phase.

 ---